 Curved shaft axes, or ice tools make swinging in to vertical areas easier, and provide clearance for hands.
-Typically ice tools are “T” rated for ‘Technical’ and are designed to carry weight, which in turn also makes them heavier.
+Typically ice tools are “T” rated for ‘Technical’ and are designed to carry The force created by gravity acting on a mass." class="glossaryLink " target="_blank">weight, which in turn also makes them heavier.
 They are usually 50cm in length with a curved shaft.
 Ice tools are generally kept in sets, while an ice axe is [generally] used solo.

 The ice axe is comprised of the shaft and the head.
 The head is comprised of the pick and the adze, while the end of the shaft has a spike and ferrule.
 It is important to always keep in mind your three sharp points (pick, adze, and spike).

 About 90% of the time I carry my axe.
 It becomes pretty imperative to carry one, and likely even more so on a board.
 If you are not familiar with the fundamentals of using an axe, I might suggest taking a mountaineering class or get direction on how to properly use it.
 Improper use of an ice axe can be extremely dangerous, especially if you fall on one while riding.